Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Offering cauliflowers shade cloth hoop tunnels is a great way to reduce direct sunlight

-You can also plant them in partial shade or on the north side of taller plants like tomatoes or a pea trellis.
+You can also plant them in partial shade or on the north side of taller plants like tomatoes or a trellis for growing peas.

 Mulching your plants will also help keep the soil temperature cool and retain better moisture during hotter days.
 Keep your plants well watered, especially on hot summer days.